Mailu/Mailu/docs/configuration.rst

 Can be one of: CRITICAL, ERROR, WARNING, INFO, DEBUG or NOTSET.
 See the `python docs`_ for more information.

-``POSTFIX_LOG_FILE`` enables postfix logging to the given file (in addition to log to stdout).
-Log rotation should be done externally.

 .. _`python docs`: https://docs.python.org/3.6/library/logging.html#logging-levels

 The ``LETSENCRYPT_SHORTCHAIN`` (default: False) setting controls whether we send the ISRG Root X1 certificate in TLS handshakes.
 This is required for `android handsets older than 7.1.1` but slows down the performance of modern devices.